qyxqyx/LWAU/README.md

 ## Please refer to our paper to get more detail of LWAU.

-If LWAU is helpful for your work, please cite our paper.
+If LWAU is helpful to your work, please cite our paper.
 Thanks!

 @article{qin2020layer,
   title={Layer-Wise Adaptive Updating for Few-Shot Image Classification},